tus/tus-resumable-upload-protocol/protocol.md

 allowed size of a single fully uploaded file in bytes.
 If no hard-limit is presented or the server is not able to calculate it this header MUST be omitted.

-Requests violating this constraint MUST be responded with the status code `413 Request Entity Too Large`.
+Requests violating this constraint MUST be responded to with the status code `413 Request Entity Too Large`.

 #### TUS-Version

 This header MUST be a comma-separated list of the supported versions of the tus resumable upload protocol by the server.
-The lists elements are sorted by the server's preference whereas the first element is the most preferred one.
+The elements are sorted by the server's preference whereas the first element is the most preferred one.

 ### Requests